 and interaction between threads/processes.

-This course provides advanced study into architecture of Internet systems and the process of developing distributed computer applications running on the Internet and/or other networks.
-This course is presents an in-depth understanding of distributed processing
+An advanced study into architecture of Internet systems and the process of developing distributed computer applications running on the Internet and/or other networks.
+Presents an in-depth understanding of distributed processing technologies including

-computer science major requirements for graduation; the other course credits are free electives.
+computer science major requirements for graduation; the other course credits will be counted as free electives.

 Reading, review, and discussion of the current literature of computer science and industry professional and technical journals; oral presentations.
 Should be taken the last semester of the senior year.
 Should not be taken at the same time as COSC 380.

-Prerequisite: CRIM 101 or 101 or instructor permission.
+Prerequisite: CRIM 101 or CRIM 102 or instructor permission.

 An in-depth study of the legal and international issues that the United States faces in response to combating international terrorism.
 The emphasis is placed on identifying causes of terrorism and the most plausible threats; terrorist networks, their